iamseonghoon/iamseonghoon/README.md

 - System Programming (CSI3107) as a TA at Yonsei University (2018 Fall)
 - Operating Systems (CSI3101) as a TA at Yonsei University (2018 Spring)

+### ✨ Teachnical Skills
+- Spoken Languages: English, Korean
+- Programming Languages: C, C++, Python, Java Script (Also, I have some experience in Java, Go, and so on.)